FlorianDavidZeiser/data-center-guardian/README.md

 ## How it works

-Datacenter Guardian is a small resilience game.
+Data Center Guardian is a small resilience game.
 Fires break out in a data center.
 Alarms go off.
 Your job is to keep the systems alive for as long as possible.

-You move, react and use different tools to:
+You move, react, and use different tools to:

 - detect and contain fires
 - cool overheated racks
-- repair damaged infrastructure
-- keep the overall system from failing
+- stabilize the overall system integrity

 Survive as many waves as you can.
 Your score is stored locally so you can challenge yourself or others on the same machine.